jsteele22/telescopes/docs/ota/lunt_usage.md

 * Power on the mount and enable solar tracking.
 * Point the scope towards the sun either using the hand controller or by using the clutches and moving the scope manually.
-* When you get close, watch the rear black disk of the solar finer.
+* When you get close, watch the rear black disk of the solar finder.
 You are looking for a bright spot, the "shadow" of the hole in the front black disk.
 * Using finer adjustments, move the scope until this spot is perfectly centered in the white circle of the rear finder disk.